Go Back Up

 The bottom line

 The Employment Rights Bill represents a decisive step towards a fairer, more transparent labour market.
+The exact shape of some reforms - particularly dismissal rights and guaranteed hours - is still being fought over in Parliament.
 For employers, it’s not just about compliance, it’s about future-proofing people practices for a world where fairness, flexibility, and accountability are the new norm.
-With Royal Assent expected imminently, we are closely monitoring the final stages of the Bill.
+With Royal Assent delayed by parliamentary debate, we are closely monitoring the final stages of the Bill.
 As soon as the legislation is confirmed, Giant will share an updated overview to help our clients and partners understand what it means in practice.
 2026 is closer than it looks.
 The smart move is to prepare now.
-Giant continually monitors upcoming legislative and regulatory developments to ensure our business remains fully compliant.
-We proactively review emerging employment law changes and adapt our processes accordingly, so that our clients and workers can have complete confidence that we operate to the highest standards of compliance and best practice.

 Get in touch now